churmd/Game/README.md

 # Game
-My version of the tutorial java game
+My version of the tutorial java game shown in the Youtube video series https://youtu.be/GFYT7Lqt1h8.
-First edit